-Our team of pediatric heart surgeons and cardiologists specializes in treating the most challenging cardiac problems.
+Our team of pediatric heart surgeons and cardiologists specializes in treating challenging cardiac problems.
 They work to avoid heart transplant whenever possible.
 Some children are born with complex congenital heart defects that can't be corrected by surgery, while other patients may develop life-threatening cardiomyopathy, a disease of the heart muscle.
 A heart transplant replaces the patient's diseased heart with a healthy donor heart.

 Our team will evaluate your child to explore all medical and surgical treatment options, including heart transplantation.
 We will perform state-of-the-art diagnostic procedures that may include cardiac catheterization and cardiac MRI.
 We will also evaluate your child's overall health and immune system.

 If the evaluation shows that transplantation is the best option, we will place your child's name on a waiting list with the United Network for Organ Sharing (UNOS), which matches donor organs with children and adults in the United States who need a transplant.

 Some children are able to be at home while waiting for a transplant.
 Others stay in our CVICU and are cared for by the experts on our heart transplant and heart failure team until a donor heart becomes available.